-- Author contributions.
-SZ wrote the manuscript with contributions from MvP, HH and AE.
-SZ and MvP collected seawater samples during different field campaigns.
+ples during different field campaigns.
 SZ optimized the presented method and performed the chemical measurements.
 AE performed DCCHO analysis with supplied samples following her published protocol for evaluation purposes.
-All co-authors proofread and commented the manuscript. - 511 - 512 Competing interest.
-The authors declare that they have no conflict of interest. - 513
+All co-authors proofread and commented on the manuscript.

+Competing interests.
+The authors declare that they have no conflict of interest.